Is your company fully capitalizing on your customer engagement?

 Costco has mastered the traditional marketing “join the bandwagon” approach.

-It’s confirmed by the experience of American Express.
-For years, American Express was the only Costoc-branded credit card.
+It was confirmed by the negative experience of American Express.
+For years, American Express was the only Costco-branded credit card.

 But in 2015, the box store chain fired American Express and hooked up with Visa.
-Guess which company is suffering a decrease in revenue as a result of the breakup?
-American Express is the loser.
+Guess which company suffered a decrease in revenue as a result of the breakup?
+American Express was the loser — about $82 billion in annual charge volume.

 2. Testimonials